Friday, June 20, 2008

 We took off for Greece but on the flight it felt worse and so on advise from Rakesh Sharma and others called the DA from Vienna to fix an appointment with an eye doc at Greece.

 On arrival we went straight to the hospital and the doc called Monusakis was shocked at the state of my eye, galvanized into action, took pictures of the 'good' eye as he called it and the other eye, showed them on the comp and convinced Kumar that I had to be admitted immediately!
-My world came crashing down and apprehensions of being alone in a strange country with strange(ly) good looking people all around, specially the handsome Greek Docs gripped me and heightened my fear to an extent that I told Kumar to stay back with me that night the hospital!
+My world came crashing down and apprehensions of being alone in a strange country with strange(ly) good looking people all around, specially the handsome Greek Docs gripped me and heightened my fear to an extent that I told Kumar to stay back with me that night in the hospital!
 Quick arrangements were made the paper work was in place and we were made comfortable in a special ward.

 Then started a rigorous routine of drops every half hour (which meant no sleep for three full days!) and the efficiency, care and timing with which Labrini, Erinie Dora and a couple of others did the job is commendable.
 The experience was truly out of the ordinary and the nursing assistants and Pedro the guy who served food were so good and friendly that time flew by and it felt like being at home.
 Especially the time they all made to chat me up, some out of curiosity about a foreign national, some to improve their English and others out of sheer courtesy touched me .The other touching gesture that kept me going was the beautiful thoughtful and timely ‘get well’ card that the ladies and officers of the group sent through Kumar the next day.
 I have made friends for life and am in contact with a few of them on the net.